alexcrespo98/DataBuddy/README.md

 # DataBuddy

 **DataBuddy** is a versatile Teensy-based data logging tool designed for sensor, manual entry, and valve test logging.
 It features an OLED display, rotary encoder for navigation and value entry, SD card data storage, and an optional battery monitoring system.
-DataBuddy is ideal for scientific experiments, industrial tests, or any process that requires easy, flexible logging.
+DataBuddy makes any repeated data logging activity more efficient and is modular for different testing protocols.

 ---